 I also love taking people to St. Felip Neri square to discuss the bombings during the Spanish Civil War, and that might take me talking about George Orwell’s stay in Barcelona.
-And I love visiting Santa Maria del Mar and the area around it, and show my guests that Barcelona was a city of guilds and merchands since the Roman times already, with a strong port, and that our economy has always depended on the local productive network, rather than in power of the aristocracy like it happened in Castilia.
+And I love visiting Santa Maria del Mar and the area around it, and show my guests that Barcelona was a city of guilds and merchants since the Roman times already, with a strong port, and that our economy has always depended on the local productive network, rather than in power of the aristocracy like it happened in Castilia.

 Sometimes when I see people have a strong interest in the Spanish Civil War, and want to hear more about Hemingway or Orwell, I take them to the Hotel Continental in la Rambla.
 That’s were the international journalists stayed during the war, and from the balcony of the hotel hall we can still see the same view over the boulevard that Orwell could see in those times.
 The hotel has preserved a somehow decadent feel, with its old-fashioned wall papers, their vintage hotel sign, large mirrors… It creates quite an effect to enter it and recall what happened there.

 AND BONUS!
-Here is Marga’s favorite restaurant:
+Here is where Marga loves to eat:

 I love Bar del Pla, a great tapas bar just a couple of blocks from the Picasso Museum in the Born district.
 Their suckling pig mini-tacos are amazing!
 I know their fish is very fresh too, because they buy it from the same fishmonger in the Boqueria Market where I shop for my family.
 The owners also have a romantic restaurant behind the City Hall called Pla, and a new brand venue in Eixample called Pepa Pla.
 Can I recommend some more restaurants?
 I also love Bar Cañete in Raval but very close to La Rambla (try their ham croquettes!) and the canned tapas at La Pepita.